FACT BOOK

 Note

-1. FWCI(Field-Weighted Citation Impact) is the number of citations received by the publication, divided by the world average for the same type of publications in the same field and same publication year.
-An FWCI of 1 or higher indicates that the publication's impact exceeds or equals the world average.
+1. FWCI (Field-Weighted Citation Impact): The number of citations received by a given publication divided by the world average for publications of the same publication year, subject area, and document type.
+An FWCI of 1 or higher indicates that the average impact is at or above the world average.

 2. Types of publications included: articles and reviews.
 Self-citations: included.